chilikasha/tinytools/README.md

 - [Markmap](https://markmap.js.org) - a tool to visualize Markdown documents with mindmaps.

-- [OwlOCR](https://www.owlocr.com/) - a handy text recognition app living in menubar.
-Just select an area and then paste text wherever you want.
-  > Alternative:
-  > [TextSniper](https://textsniper.app/) extracts text from images and other digital documents.

 - [PopClip](https://www.popclip.app/) - appears when you select text, giving access to a customizable row of +200 helpful actions.
   > Alternative: [Programmable Tooltip](https://programmabletooltip.com/)